Skip to main content

 Once added, click on Save to apply the changes.

-The WordPress development team is always working to improve it by fixing issues and bugs, enhancing security as well as adding more features, so make sure that you keep WordPress up to date.
+The WordPress development team is always working to improve it by fixing issues and bugs, enhancing security, and adding more features, so make sure that you keep WordPress up to date.

-Whenever a WordPress version is released, you will be able to update it in a few clicks from your panel.
-Open Websites Manage and search for Overview on the search bar.
+Whenever a WordPress version is released, you can update it in a few clicks from your panel.
+Open Websites Dashboard and search for Overview in the search bar.
 Find the update notification on top of the WordPress Overview page and click on the button to Update:

 The New WordPress version is available notification showing how to update the WordPress core from hPanel at Hostinger